plantuml/plantuml-server/README.md

 How to testrun the project
 ==========================

-To run the application deployed on an embedded jetty server run "mvn jetty:run-war" and go to http://localhost:8080/plantuml with your favorite web browser (after it finishes to start up).
+To run the application deployed on an embedded jetty server run "mvn jetty:run" and go to http://localhost:8080/plantuml with your favorite web browser (after it finishes to start up).